 These are questions that you’re ideally going to want to have a clear answer to by the time you arrive.
 If you’re planning your visit to Vietnam this year and are seeking to enjoy a two-wheeled tour of the country, the following article will give you a good idea of where to start and how you can fully get ready for your adventure.

 The Best Vietnam Motorbike Tour Routes

 When most visitors arrive in Vietnam for a motorbike tour they start their journey in one of the two biggest cities: Ho Chi Minh City or Hanoi.
 Whichever way you’re traveling around the country, they are not only the easiest points of entry for an overseas tourist, they are also the best places to buy and sell motorbikes at the beginning and end of your trip.
+In fact, they are considered as the cheapest cities in Asia.
 Once getting underway, most travelers follow one of two main routes around the country: